MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

     ![Add an Audio Source component.](images/AzureLabs-Lab1-21.png)

 > [!NOTE]
-> For the Microsoft HoloLens, you will need to also change the following, which are part of the **Camera** component, which is on your **Main Camera**:
+> For Microsoft HoloLens, you will need to also change the following, which are part of the **Camera** component on your **Main Camera**:
 > - **Clear Flags:** Solid Color.
 > - **Background** ‘Black, Alpha 0’ – Hex color: #00000000.

-## **Chapter 4 – Setup Debug Canvas**
+## Chapter 4 – Setup Debug Canvas

 To show the input and output of the translation, a basic UI needs to be created.
-For this Lab, you will create a Canvas UI object, with several ‘Text’ objects to show the data.
+For this course, you will create a Canvas UI object, with several ‘Text’ objects to show the data.
 1. Right-click in an empty area of the **Hierarchy Panel**, under **UI**, add a ***Canvas***.

     ![Add new Canvas UI object.](images/AzureLabs-Lab1-22.png)